NASCAR O'Reilly Auto Parts Series at the Coronado Street Course

-The NASCAR O'Reilly Auto Parts Series San Diego Street Race will be a future NASCAR O'Reilly Auto Parts Series race that will be held on a street circuit in San Diego, California starting in 2026.
-This race will be the second street race for the Xfinity Series.
-A NASCAR Cup Series race and the NASCAR Craftsman Truck Series race will also be held on the street course on the same weekend the days before and after the Xfinity Series race.
+The United Rentals Driven to Serve 250 is a NASCAR O'Reilly Auto Parts Series race that held on a street circuit in Naval Base Coronado, California starting in 2026.
+This race is the second street race for the O'Reilly Auto Parts Series.
+A NASCAR Cup Series race and the NASCAR Craftsman Truck Series race is also held on the street course on the same weekend the days before and after the O'Reilly Auto Parts Series race.